TNC Coin Price Hits $0.0001 (TNC)

-TNC Coin (TNC) traded 1% lower against the dollar during the 1-day period ending at 13:00 PM Eastern on February 4th.
-TNC Coin has a market capitalization of $573,823.66 and approximately $15,132.38 worth of TNC Coin was traded on exchanges in the last 24 hours.
-In the last seven days, TNC Coin has traded 21.7% lower against the dollar.
-One TNC Coin coin can currently be bought for about $0.0001 or 0.00000000 BTC on exchanges.
+TNC Coin (TNC) traded down 1.3% against the U.S. dollar during the twenty-four hour period ending at 11:00 AM ET on February 6th.
+In the last seven days, TNC Coin has traded down 18.3% against the U.S. dollar.
+One TNC Coin coin can currently be purchased for about $0.0001 or 0.00000000 BTC on exchanges.
+TNC Coin has a market capitalization of $560,466.62 and approximately $11,238.46 worth of TNC Coin was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.